tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

   corresponding path_challenge has been received, so that validation succeeds only if the path is functional in both directions.
   * The initiator MUST NOT enforce this behaviour
-* The responder MAY use padding using the record padding mechanism available in DTLS 1.3 (and in DTLS 1.2, when CID is enabled on its sending direction) up to the anti-amplification limit to probe if the PMTU for the new path is still acceptable.
+* The initiator MUST silently discard any invalid path_response it receives.

+Note that RRC does not cater for PMTU discovery on the reverse path.
+If the responder wants to do PMTU discovery using RRC, it should initiate a new path validation procedure.

 ## Timer Choice {#timer-choice}

-When setting T, implementations are cautioned that the new path could have a longer round-trip time than the original.
+When setting T, implementations are cautioned that the new path could have a longer round-trip time (RTT) than the original.

-In settings where there is external information about the RTT, implementations SHOULD use [1.5,3]xRTT estimate as T.
+In settings where there is external information about the RTT of the active path, implementations SHOULD use T = 3xRTT.
-<cref>TODO pick a number in the interval</cref>

-If an implementation has no way to obtain information regarding the current RTT, a value of 1s SHOULD be used.
+If an implementation has no way to obtain information regarding the RTT of the active path, a value of 1s SHOULD be used.

 Profiles for specific deployment environments -- for example, constrained networks {{?I-D.ietf-uta-tls13-iot-profile}} -- MAY specify a different, more